Dallas Center, Iowa: Parks and recreation

 The city has two large parks located at each end of the city.
 Mound park, located on the west, includes sand volleyball courts, a gazebo, shelters, tennis court, playground equipment, and a rollerskating rink which is operational during the summer months.
 Memorial Park, on the east, contains playground equipment, much open space for flying kites, letting dogs run, a nine-hole disc golf course, and a basketball area.

 In 2009, the 33.1 mi paved north loop of the Raccoon River Valley Trail (RRVT) added Dallas Center, Minburn, Perry, Dawson and Jamaica as new trailheads.
 The original Raccoon River Valley Trail, now known as the south loop, is a 56 mi paved multi-use recreational trail which reaches from the Clive Greenbelt Trail to Jefferson, and passes through Clive, Urbandale, Waukee, Adel, Redfield, Linden, Panora, Yale, Herndon, and Cooper.
 The RRVT is nearly 90 mi of paved trails with a paved interior loop of more than 72 mi.
 The shaded trailhead in Dallas Center is at 14th and Walnut and has seasonal restroom facilities, a water fountain, bicycle racks, several benches, and a picnic table.

 Government

-The mayor is Danny Beyer.
-Members of the city council are Ryan Kluss, Ryan Coon, and Amy Strutt.
+As of 2024 the mayor is Danny Beyer and members of the city council are Daniel Wilrich, Amy Strutt, Angie Beaudet, Beth Wright, and Bret Van De Pol.

 Education

 The city of Dallas Center is joined with the city of Grimes to make the school district of Dallas Center–Grimes Community School District.
-The district consists of a middle school (5-6 grades), Dallas Center Elementary School (K-4) in Dallas Center, and the South Prairie Elementary (K–4), North Ridge Elementary (K-4), Oak View (grades 7-8), Heritage Elementary (K-4), and Dallas Center-Grimes High School + Administration Office in front of DC-G High School which are all in Grimes.
+The district consists of a middle school (5-6 grades), Dallas Center Elementary School (K-4) in Dallas Center, and the South Prairie Elementary (K–4), North Ridge Elementary (K-4), Oak View Middle School (grades 7–8), Heritage Elementary (K-4), and Dallas Center-Grimes High School + Central Office which are all in Grimes.
 The school mascot is the Mustangs and their colors are red and white.